berbix/berbix-node/README.md

 This is typically not needed to be called explicitly as it will be called by the higher-level SDK methods, but can be used to get fresh client or access tokens.

+##### `validateSignature(secret: string, body: string, header: string): boolean`

+This method validates that the content of the webhook has not been forged.
+This should be called for every endpoint that is configured to receive a webhook from Berbix.

+Parameters:

+ * `secret` - This is the secret associated with that webhook.
+NOTE: This is distinct from the client secret and can be found on the webhook configuration page of the dashboard.
+ * `body` - The full request body from the webhook.
+This should take the raw request body prior to parsing.
+ * `header` - The value in the 'X-Berbix-Signature' header.

 ### `Tokens`

 #### Properties